MrShoenel/metrics-as-scores/readme.md

 ## 3.1.
 Data Preparation

-You will have to provide the following `CSV`-files:
+You will have to adapt the enum [__`src/metrics_as_scores/data/metrics.py/MetricID`__](./src/metrics_as_scores/data/metrics.py).

-* [__`files/MetricID.csv`__](./files/MetricID.csv): A simple file with two columns (additional columns are ignored, but you may want to store extra meta information there): `Metric` and `Value`.
-The first column should contain the metric's short name or abbreviation (letters only, e.g., "KPI") and the value can be any string.
+This is a simple Key-Value enumeration, where the key is the metric's short name or abbreviation (letters only, e.g., "KPI").
+The value can be any string.
 It is shown in the web application like "`[Metric] Value`".

+Next, you will have to provide the following `CSV`-files:

 * [__`files/metrics-discrete.csv`__](./files/metrics-discrete.csv): Another simple two-column `CSV` with columns `Metric` and `Discrete`.
 This file is used to indicate whether a metric is discrete or continuous.
 Use the metric's short name in the first column, and either `True` or `False` in the other column.
 * [__`files/metrics-ideal.csv`__](./files/metrics-ideal.csv): A third simple file.
 Similar to the previous one, in this file you can indicate a numeric ideal value for each metric (if any).
 Again, use the metric's short name in the first column, and either keep the second column empty (no ideal value) or fill in an ideal value.
 Note that this file indicates the global ideal values, not user-preferred ideal values.
 The value from this file is used when distributions are pre-generated.
 * [__`csv/metrics.csv`__](./csv/metrics.csv.7z): This is the <u>***main data file***</u>.
 It has three columns: `Metric`, `Domain`, and `Value`.
 Here you save the values that you have recorded for each metric, in each context/domain.